inoutglobal/fusionpbxwilcardautomation/README.md

 Copy hook.sh to /etc/dehydrated folder

-Set _acme-challenge, DNS IP and API Key up on hook.sh
+Set _acme-challenge,zone, DNS IP and API Key up on hook.sh

 ## C. Run the script manually to check if the process is occurring correctly and automatically.